 top of page

-We evolved for community, relationship, and to be met with welcoming arms.
-But the village has largely disappeared.
+We evolved to raise children in community, but the village has largely disappeared.
 We can't go back, but we can build something new.

-I’m a Licensed Mental Health Counselor working with parents and adults who feel overwhelmed, isolated, or shaped by growing up in emotionally neglectful or harmful environments.
-I work with folks who want to break the cycle, but have learned it’s easier said than done.
+I’m a Licensed Mental Health Counselor working with children and adults who feel overwhelmed, isolated, or shaped by growing up in painful environments.
+I work with parents who want to break the cycle, but have learned it’s easier said than done.

 619304944_1482242339926576_1604445915507818799_n.jpg